A-J-F-Mackintosh/Mackintosh_et_al_2023_rearrangement_fixation/README.md

 ## Python scripts
 The python script get_3D_SFS.py was used to generate an unfolded 3D-SFS from a vcf (without missingness) and tsv containing which population a RG belongs to.
 The script six_lineage_bSFS.py was used to generate a folded bSFS.
 This requires a vcf and also a bed file of callable sites.
 The raw bSFS was formatted with format_blocks.py.
 Coalescent simulations were performed with anc_sweep_simulator.py.
 The script six_lineage_bSFS_from_sims.py was used to generate a bSFS from simulated data.

+All python scripts require `docopt` and anc_sweep_simulator.py requires `msprime`.
+Both can be installed via conda.